 Our school has enough laptops/iPads stored in trolleys that all staff can access to support the curriculum.
 All classrooms have laptops that children can use and all Teachers and Teaching Assistants have their own iPad.

 The building is accessible to children with physical disabilities via ramps from some external doorways.
-There is also a medical suite with disabled toilet facilities as well as a shower and disabled car parking spaces in the car park.
+There are disabled car parking spaces in the car park.

 English as an Additional Language